appsignal/processmon/README.md

 # Processmon

-Simple process monitor that can run and restart a process if files are modified.
+Process monitor that can run trigger scripts and subsequently restarts the process when files on specified paths are modified.
+This can be very useful when running a development environment in a Docker container.

 To try it out:

 ```
 cargo build
-target/debug/processmon example/processmon.toml
+cd example
+../target/debug/processmon processmon.toml
 ```

-Then save a file in the example directory to trigger a restart.
+Then save a file in the `code` directory to trigger a restart.

 ## Configuration

 Processmon is configured by a toml file:

 ```
-command = "command.sh"
+command = "./command.sh"

-paths_to_watch = ["project1", "project2"]
+paths_to_watch = ["code", "dependency_code"]

-triggers = ["trigger.sh"]
+triggers = ["./trigger.sh"]
 ```

 `command` sets the command to run.
 Place one or more paths to watch